 Thirdly, when it comes to the tribunal’s discretion to reject requests, the refusal ground of an unreasonable burden to produce plays an important role.In particular, this burden may vary depending on the different software currently available to the requested party (and if the question arises as to whether a party should be obliged to acquire the software).
 In this respect, a tribunal should not only assess the burden on the requested party but should also consider its cost-shifting powers (e.g., making e-document production conditional on paying all or parts of the respective costs of the requested party).

 Fourthly, another question is whether electronic documents should be provided in electronic format or produced in paper form.
-Article 3.12 IBA Rules indicates that electronic documents are to be submitted or produced in the form most convenient or economical to the provider and which is reasonably usable by the recipients, unless otherwise agreed, or the tribunal otherwise directs.Yet, it is crucial that the documents are accessible to the other parties and the tribunal without undue delay and costs.
+Article 3.12 of the IBA Rules indicates that electronic documents are to be submitted or produced in the form most convenient or economical to the provider and which is reasonably usable by the recipients, unless otherwise agreed, or the tribunal otherwise directs.Yet, it is crucial that the documents are accessible to the other parties and the tribunal without undue delay and costs.

 Finally, there is the question as to the consequences of inadvertently produced documents (in particular, documents that might be subject to privilege or otherwise protected from production); inadvertent production might occur in e-document production, when adequate human review was not possible within the prescribed time frame.
 In such cases, parties may conclude claw-back agreements preventing either party from making use of inadvertently produced documents, unless a counterparty can show that the document was properly produced.